1993 Mumbai blasts accused Abu Salem living like a king in Taloja jail

-Abu Salem's cushy life in prison exposed in 5-pg statement of jailor he accused of pushing him to the verge of suicide; gangster has a personal servant, frequent outings and lavish parties with fellow inmates
+Abu Salem's cushy life in prison exposed by jailor he accused of pushing him to the verge of suicide; gangster has a personal servant, frequent outings and lavish parties with fellow inmates

 Contrary to his claims of being tormented and persecuted in jail, underworld don Abu Salem is enjoying a lavish lifestyle even behind bars, where he not only has his own manservant, but also throws parties for fellow inmates with home food and, sometimes, even smuggled fried chicken from KFC.

 Abu Salem was transferred to Taloja prison after gangster Mustafa Dossa attacked him in Arthur Road

 This is the statement of Taloja Jail superintendent, Hiralal Jadhav, who is currently under inquiry for allegedly torturing the gangster. mid-day had run a front-page report about Salem’s allegations that the superintendent was coming up with creative ways to torment and drive him either to insanity or suicide.

 Taloja Jail superintendent Hiralal Jadhav (inset) said Abu Salem had levelled a series of allegations against him because he had put an end to the gangster’s unwarranted privileges in prison.
 File pic